 Many employers have concerns about the career readiness of today’s college students.
-Virginia Tech Career Services has identified six professional competencies to help you prepare and succeed in the workplace.
+Virginia Tech Career & Professional Development has identified six professional competencies to help you prepare and succeed in the workplace.

 Articulate thoughts and express ideas effectively using oral, written and non-verbal communication skills (to instruct, inform and persuade), as well as listening for meaning to gain understanding.
 The ability to deliver information in person, in writing, and in a digital world.